shotakoyama/gleu/README.md

 # Usage

-You can install the code by running `pip install -e .` under the directry with `setup.py`.
+You can install the code by running `pip install -e .` under the directry with `setup.py`. `pip install gleu` is also OK.

 ## corpus-level GLEU